Hem Chandra Chowdhury

-Hemchandra Chowdhury (1833-1915) was a Hindu Zamindar in Gopalpur Upazila in Tangail in what is now Bangladesh.
+Hemchandra Choudhury (1833-1915) was a Hindu Zamindar in Gopalpur Upazila in Tangail in what is now Bangladesh.

 Early life

-Hemchandra Banerjee Chowdhury was born in 1833 in Brahmin family of Ambaria, Madhupur Upazila, Tangail District.
+Hemchandra Banerjee Choudhury was born in 1833 in Brahmin family of Ambaria, Madhupur Upazila, Tangail District.
 He was born in the Ambaria Zamindar family.
-His father was Kalichandra Banerjee Chowdhury a pious Brahmin.
+His father was Kalichandra Banerjee Choudhury a pious Brahmin.
 He was educated at the Presidency University in Calcutta.

 Career

-Chowdhury moved his residence from Ambaria to the village of Subornokhali, then an important port on the Jamuna River, and in 1890 built Hemnagar Zamindar Bari or Hemnagar Palace (also known as Parir Dalan) three kilometres to the south-east; the area was named Hemnagar after him.
+Choudhury moved his residence from Ambaria to the village of Subornokhali, then an important port on the Jamuna River, and in 1890 built Hemnagar Zamindar Bari or Hemnagar Palace (also known as Parir Dalan) three kilometres to the south-east; the area was named Hemnagar after him.
 The palace sheltered freedom fighters during the Bangladesh War of Liberation and in 1989 the main portion was leased to Hemnagar Degree College.